 Here in the states, he plays for a large range of performances from restaurants to stadiums.
-When Tony is not performing with other bands, running his concert series at the Columbus Museum of Art, running the Tony Hagood Presents concert series at the McConnell Arts Center, or leading various versions of his trio, duo, or playing solo an average of 5 performances a week, he works as the jazz piano instructor, piano instructor, and staff accompanist at Otterbein for their concert choir, and cardinal singers (SSA), accompanies Westerville South High School choirs, Pickerington Community Choir, and is Music Director and pianist at the Triumphant Church of God in Westerville on Sundays at 10:00am.
+When Tony is not performing with other bands, running his concert series at the Columbus Museum of Art, running the Tony Hagood Presents concert series at the McConnell Arts Center, or leading various versions of his trio, duo, or playing solo an average of 6 performances a week, he works as a staff pianist, lecturer, and instructor of commercial, jazz, and classical piano at Otterbein University, is a staff pianist at OSU, accompanies Westerville South High School choirs, Pickerington Community Choir, and is Music Director and pianist at the Triumphant Church of God in Westerville on Sundays at 10:00am.
 Tony also runs his music lessons company Noteworthy Music as President & Founder which teaches lessons in students’ homes and his music booking company, A Note Above the Rest Entertainment.

 Tony’s performance experiences include playing with two time Grammy award winner Tamika Lawrenece, playing for the Columbus Symphony Orchestra and Ne-Yo for their sold out picnic with the pops concert, Playing with the Columbus Jazz Orchestra for their 2021 five Home for the Holidays concerts, playing with Byron Striplings Quintet, performing with the Pittsburgh Symphony Orchestra, big bands, musicals, various combo groupings, instrumental and vocal accompanist, cruise ship pianist, symphony orchestra pianist, choir accompanist and classic rock, country, top 40s, R&B and more cover bands.